 Circuit of The Americas is a world-class motorsports and entertainment venue in Texas, located nine miles from Austin-Bergstrom International Airport and less than 15 miles from downtown Austin.

-Circuit of The Americas is more than a track – it is designed to be the only purpose-built facility in the U.S. to host the FORMULA 1 UNITED STATES GRAND PRIX™ through 2021 and V8 SUPERCARS from 2013-2018.
-It will be the only FIA-certified Grade 1 track in the United States, and one of only 26 Grade 1-certified motorsports facilities in the world.
-The circuit currently holds exclusive rights in the United States to host a V8 SUPERCARS event.
+Circuit of The Americas is more than a track – it is designed to be the only purpose-built facility to host the FORMULA 1 UNITED STATES GRAND PRIX™ and the only FIA-certified Grade 1 track in the United States.
+COTA’s 1,500-acre campus includes a variety of permanent structures, including a 44,000-square foot Event Center, an impressive Main Grandstand with hospitality suites and the Velocity Lounge, a 270,000-square foot Paddock Building with 34 garages, and an iconic 25-story Observation Tower at the heart of the facility.

-CoTA-hosted events are projected to generate an annual economic impact of $400 million to $500 million, equating to $4 billion to $5 billion over 10 years for Texas.
-The CoTA-hosted FORMULA 1 UNITED STATES GRAND PRIX™ will attract as many as 300,000 people each Grand Prix weekend, with an estimated 80 percent of attendees coming from outside Texas.
+COTA serves as a leader in sustainability as it relates to major event venues and motorsports, through high-performance operations, design, research, education and partnerships.
+COTA-hosted events are projected to generate an annual economic impact of $400 million to $500 million, equating to $4 billion to $5 billion over 10 years for Texas.
+The COTA-hosted FORMULA 1 UNITED STATES GRAND PRIX™ attracts as many as 300,000 people each Grand Prix weekend, with an estimated 80 percent of attendees coming from outside Texas.